-- Make sure to use the correct installation settings in this manual for the robotic arm and all the electrical equipment. - 2.
-Please follow the instructions in this manual,

-- installation, and commissioning needs to be performed by professionals in accordance with the installation standards. - 3.
-Make sure the robotic arm and tool are properly and securely bolted in place. - 4.
-The integrity of the device and system must be checked before each use (e. g. the operational safety and the possible damage of the robotic arm and other device systems). - 5.
-Preliminary testing and inspection for both robotic arm and peripheral protection system before production is essential. - The operator must be trained to guarantee a correct operation procedure when using SDK(Python/ROS/C++) and graphical interface UFactory studio. - 7.
-A complete safety assessment must be recorded each time the robotic arm is re-installed and debugged. - 8.
-When the robotic arm is in an accident or abnormal operation, the emergency stop switch needs to be pressed down to stop the movement, and the posture of the robotic arm will slightly brake and fall. - 9.
-The xArm joint module has brakes inside, which will remain manipulator's pose when a power outage occurs.
+1. Make sure to use the correct installation settings in this manual for the robotic arm and all the electrical equipment.
+2. Please follow the instructions in this manual, installation, and commissioning needs to be performed by professionals in accordance with the installation standards.
+3. Make sure the robotic arm and tool are properly and securely bolted in place.
+4. The integrity of the device and system must be checked before each use (e.g. the operational safety and the possible damage of the robotic arm and other device systems).
+DANGER 5.
+Preliminary testing and inspection for both robotic arm and peripheral protection system before production is essential.
+6. The operator must be trained to guarantee a correct operation procedure when using SDK(Python/ROS/C++) and graphical interface UFactory studio.
+7. A complete safety assessment must be recorded each time the robotic arm is re-installed and debugged.
+8. When the robotic arm is in an accident or abnormal operation, the emergency stop switch needs to be pressed down to stop the movement, and the posture of the robotic arm will slightly brake and fall.

-- 10. When the robotic arm is in operation, make sure no people or other equipment are in the working area. - 11.
+- 9. The xArm joint module has brakes inside, which will remain manipulator's pose when a power outage occurs. - 10.
+When the robotic arm is in operation, make sure no people or other equipment are in the working area. - 11.
 When releasing the brakes of xArm, please take protective measures to prevent the robotic arm or operator from damage or injury. - 12.
 When connecting the xArm with other machinery, it may increase risk and result in dangerous consequences.
 Make sure a consistent and complete safety assessment is conducted for the installation system.

-- The robotic arm and Control Box will generate heat during operation.
-Do not handle or touch the robotic arm and Control Box while in operation or immediately after the operation. - 2.
-Never stick fingers to the connector of the endeffector. - Make sure the robotic arm's joints and tools are installed properly and safely, and check the status for all circuits.
+- 1. The robotic arm and Control Box will generate heat during operation.
+Do not handle or touch the robotic arm and Control Box while in operation or immediately after the operation. - HIGH TEMPERATURE 2.
+Never stick fingers to the connector of the end-effector. - Make sure the robotic arm's joints and tools are installed properly and safely, and check the status for all circuits. - 2.
+Make sure that there is enough space for the manipulator to move freely.